Senzing/mapper-base/README.md

 - **isCompanyName** Uses key words to determine if a name string contains a company name rather than a person name.
 - **makeNameKey** Uses codes and logic to clean person or organization names into name keys for the purpose of finding candidate matches.
 - **attributeCategory** Used exclusively by the json updater to identify attributes used to create composite keys.
-- **jsonUpdater** Reads a json record uses the attributeCategory function to identify key attributes to standardize and use in composite keys.
+- **jsonUpdater** Reads a json record using the attributeCategory function to identify key attributes to standardize and use in composite keys.

-### Base Variant Lists
+### Base variant lists

 The [base_variants.json](base_variants.json) contains the following lists ...